 Maybe you use some other website or app as a critical part of your classroom.
 Seesaw is a popular choice.
-This is an easy and frequent way for communicating with parents.
-It is good for on the fly, in the moment, communication too.
+This is an easy and frequent way of communicating with parents.
+It is good for on the fly, at the moment, communication too.
 In addition, it also allows students (and families) to share in the learning.

 There are many tools available to connect with parents through web phone calls and video calls.

 Surveying your parent community can help you decide the best method.

 How can I use the Google tools for parent-teacher communication?

 If your school uses Google for Education it’s a great way to share with parents.
 Through Google Classroom you can communicate with parents about assignments.